ruargh/reactnd-project-myreads-starter/README.md

  |-- index.html - DO NOT MODIFY
  |-- favicon.ico - React Icon, You may change if you wish.
 +-- src/
- +-- icons/ - Helpful images for your app.
-Use at your discretion.
+ +-- icons/ - Helpful images for the app.
   |-- add.svg
   |-- arrow-back.svg
   |-- arrow-drop-down.svg
- |-- App.js - This is the root of your app.
-Contains static HTML right now.
+ |-- App.js - This is the root of the app
- |-- App.css - Styles for your app.
-Feel free to customize this as you desire.
+ |-- App.css - Styles for the app.
  |-- App.test.js - Used for testing.
 Provided with Create React App.
- Testing is encouraged, but not required.
+ |-- Book.js - Used to render a book
  |-- BooksAPI.js - A JavaScript API for the provided Udacity backend.
  Instructions for the methods are below.
+ |-- Bookshelf - Used to render a bookshelf containing books
+ |-- BookshelfControl.js - Component to switch a book's shelf
  |-- index.js - You should not need to modify this file.
 It is used for DOM rendering only.
  |-- index.css - Global styles.
-You probably won't need to change anything here.
+ |-- ListBooks.js - Default display used to list your books
+ |-- SearchBooks.js - Allow searching for and adding books to your list
 |-- .gitignore
 |-- CONTRIBUTING.MD - Information about contributing to this repo.
-TL;DR - Fork and clone your own version of this to use it.
 |-- README.MD - This README file.
 |-- SEARCH_TERMS.md - The whitelisted short collection of available search terms
-for you to use with your app.
+for you to use with the app.
 |-- package.json - npm package manager file.
 It's unlikely that you'll need to modify this.
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

 ## Backend Server